Only ask for what you need

 How can you help?

-- Check what medicines you have already at home before you ask for more.
+- Wait until you have less than two weeks supply left before you ask for more.

 - You can request more medicine at any time, but stockpiling medicines at home increases the risk for children and others of accidental overdose.
 Unused medicines cannot be recycled, even if they have never been opened.

-- Don't tick it if you don't need it!
+- Only tick the boxes on your repeat prescription forms for medicines you really need.
 There is no need to worry, the item will not disappear from your repeat prescription.
 It will still be there next time you need to order your medication.

 - One way to manage you prescriptions at home is by registering for GP online services.
 You can do this through your GP practice.
 You can use this to request your prescriptions online.